craigpastro/leetcode/docs/problems/783_minimum_distance_between_bst_nodes.md

 Easy

 Given the root of a Binary Search Tree (BST), return the minimum difference between the values of any two different nodes in the tree.

+## Solution

 ```python
 class Solution: